in-the-keyhole/khs-sherpa/README.md

 		}
 	}

-The @Param annotation is used to specify request parameters for an endpoint method.
+The @Param annotation is used to specify request parameters for an end point method.

 ### Get/Post URL to access the TestService.helloWorld() java method is formatted in this manner